-The Scheme currently holds little to no liquid assets.
-However, should sufficient assets be recovered on behalf of the Scheme in due course, Dalriada will take appropriate advice to determine a suitable investment strategy which reflects Dalriada's intention to wind-up the Scheme as soon as it is able, giving members the opportunity to transfer any remaining funds to a more suitable arrangement.
+Should sufficient additional assets be recovered on behalf of the Scheme in due course, Dalriada will take appropriate advice to determine a suitable investment strategy which reflects Dalriada's intention to wind-up the Scheme as soon as it is able, giving members the opportunity to transfer any remaining funds to a more suitable arrangement.
+However, any further recovery is likely to be made from a successful claim on the FCF, at which point we will wind up the Scheme and transfer members' benefits to alternative arrangements.

 As the investments are unconventional and predominantly unregulated, they do not comply with any maximum charge requirements.
-Dalriada is working to realise investments where it is appropriate and possible to do so.